 Interview:

-Organisational developer Ulrike Führmann
+Organisational development specialist Ulrike Führmann

 As a consultant, you have insights into various organisations: in your experience, how important is internal communication within companies?